temikelani/s3-event-trigger-ddb-backup/README.md

 - [Resources](#res)
 - [go to top](#top)

 <br>
 <br>

 # Objective <a id='obj'></a> ([go to top](#top))

+- Scenario
+  - You have a dynamodb table and an s3 bucket.
+And for some reason you want the dynamodb table to be backed up whenever you upload a file to s3.
+You also want an email notification send when the backup is complete

+Objectives

-- Automate - using a lambda script - the backup of a ddb table to an aws backup vault. make the automation triggered be triggered by a update/change to the ddb table
+- Automate - using a lambda script - the backup of a ddb table

-- Upload a file to s3, back it up to ddb, and trigger a backup to aws backup
+- Upload a file to s3, and trigger a backup to aws backup
+- Send a notification

 <br>
 <br>